 9.3.
 Suspension, Limitation or Termination.
 Network Frontiers may suspend, terminate or limit access to the Services at any time if (a) Network Frontiers determines that the Subscription Services are being used by Customer in violation of Applicable Law, (b) Network Frontiers determines that the Subscription Services are being used by Customer in an unauthorized or fraudulent manner (including any violation of Section 2 of this Agreement) or that Customer has submitted fraudulent or inaccurate information to Network Frontiers, (c) Network Frontiers determines that Customer’s use of the Subscription Services adversely affects Network Frontiers’ equipment or service to others, (d) Network Frontiers is prohibited by an order of a court or other governmental agency from providing the Services, (e) in the event of Customer’s non-payment of any Subscription Fees owed to Network Frontiers hereunder within 10 days of the date on which payment is due under Section 4; or (f) a security incident or other disaster that impacts the Services or the security of the Customer Materials.
 Network Frontiers will have no liability for any damages, liabilities or losses as a result of any suspension, limitation or termination of Customer’s use of the Services in accordance with this Section 9.4.

 9.4.
 Effect of Termination.
 Upon termination or expiration of this Agreement, all licenses and other rights of use granted to Customer under this Agreement will immediately cease.
-All provisions of this Agreement which by their nature are intended to survive termination will so survive.
+All Network Frontiers Materials or any component thereof provided through the API to external product(s) will be removed, deprovisioned, or otherwise be made not usable by the Customer at the time of termination.
+All provisions of this Agreement which by their nature are intended to survive termination will so survive.10.
+GOVERNING LAW

 “Administrative User” means an individual authorized by Customer with log-in rights to access and use the administrative features of the Subscription Services in accordance with the terms of this Agreement and the Documentation.